Economy of Taiwan: Semiconductor industry

 The semiconductor industry, including IC manufacturing, design, and packing, forms a major part of Taiwan's IT industry.
 Due to its strong capabilities in OEM wafer manufacturing and a complete industry supply chain, Taiwan has been able to distinguish itself from its competitors.
 The sector output reached US$39 billion in 2009, ranking first in global market share in IC manufacturing, packaging, and testing, and second in IC design.
 Taiwan Semiconductor Manufacturing Company (TSMC) and United Microelectronics Corporation (UMC) are the two largest contract chipmakers in the world, while MediaTek is the fourth-largest fabless supplier globally.
 In 1987, TSMC pioneered the fabless foundry model, reshaping the global semiconductor industry.
 From ITRI's first 3-inch wafer fabrication plant built in 1977 and the founding of UMC in 1980, the industry has developed into a world leader with 40 fabs in operation by 2002.
 In 2007, the semiconductor industry overtook that of the United States, second only to Japan.
-Although the global financial crisis from 2007 to 2010 affected sales and exports, the industry has rebounded with companies posting record profits for 2010.
+Although the 2008 financial crisis affected sales and exports, the industry has rebounded with companies posting record profits for 2010.
 The international industrial forecast of semiconductor manufacturing, which is the flagship industry of the economy of Taiwan that faces immense competition ahead with its American counterparts.
 By 2020 Taiwan was the unmatched leader of the global semiconductor industry with Taiwan Semiconductor Manufacturing Company (TSMC) alone accounting for more than 50% of the global market.